Gabriel Traversari: Career

 Once Traversari graduated from college he moved to Miami, where he was hired as the co-host of Univision's first major original production, TV Mujer (1988–1990), an international talk show which he co-hosted for three years.
 Traversari also starred in other popular television programs which aired in Latin America and Spain including "Mejorando su Hogar", the first home improvement show produced in Spanish in the United States, and "Casa Club Magazine".

 Traversari went on to produce, direct and host "Un Día de Fama" and many episodes for the "Behind the Scenes" series for E!
 Entertainment, in Latin America.
 He also became that network's Miami-based entertainment correspondent for over three years.

 In 2004 he began hosting "Esotérica" on Cosmopolitan Television.
 He was also cast as one of the lead voices for the Spanish version of Duckman, the Emmy Award-winning cartoon, and as the voice of "Juan del Diablo" in the English translation of the soap opera, Corazón Salvaje.
-He has made small appearances as an extra on various television series such as Miami Vice (1988), as well as small credited appearances in movies such as Something Wild (1986), Once Upon A Time in America (1984) and Two Much (1995).
+He has made small appearances as an extra on various television series such as Miami Vice (1988), as well as small, credited appearances in movies such as Something Wild (1986), Once Upon A Time in America (1984) and Two Much (1995).
 He was cast as the lead in the independent low budget feature, "Murder on the Border", where he starred alongside Mexican actress Alpha Acosta (2005).
 He has also appeared in various Spanish speaking TV shows such as "Decisiones" and "Lotería" and three Telemundo soap operas "Anita no te Rajes", "El Cuerpo del Deseo" and "Pecados Ajenos".

-Traversari produced, directed and hosted the TV series "Las Espectaculares Casas" for Casa Club TV, a subdivision of MGM Networks, Latin America.

-He returned to his country, Nicaragua, in 2008 and began to spear-head a series of personal endeavors.
-He produced "Latin Flavors", a Food Festival in Nicaragua.
-He also created and managed "Myla Vox", a young musical group that emerged from the local "barrios" and experienced limited success before separating after 6 years.
-Gabriel also founded the "Central American Music Conference" as an opportunity to unite regional talent with top international record industry executives, as well as the "Nicaraguan Music Awards", both of which ultimately failed.

-He wrote his first book of poetry, "Before the Dawn” in 1996 and has continued publishing poetry since.

-Traversari was briefly featured in TLC’s 90 Day Fiancé during Season 2.
-He was not well received by American viewers.